-Fuji is to close its E6 film processing lab in November 2014.
+Fujifilm to close E6 film processing lab (update)

 lab, based in Leeds, will remain open for another year to give photographers